 Business travel is an important part of the job for many professionals.
 To have a successful trip, it’s important to do some planning before you start your jet-setting.
 The following business travel checklist will help you enjoy a more seamless trip with less stress.

 The most important details to have squared away in advance of a business trip are your transportation and accommodation arrangements.
 Think through how you will get from Point A to Point B at each step along your journey.
-Your pre-travel plans should include setting up cab rides, rideshares or a car rental to get you to and from the airport, as well as transportation back and forth to business meetings.
-Research whether your hotel offers shuttle service to and from the airport.
+Your pre-travel plans should include setting up cab rides, rideshares or a car rental to get you to and from the airport, as well as transportation back and forth to meetings and events.
+Research whether your hotel offers transportation to and from the airport.
 Consider temporary furnished apartments or corporate housing instead of a hotel stay when traveling on business for a fuller range of amenities, reduced cost and more spacious accommodations.

-You should always travel with proper personal identification and paperwork, particularly for airport travel – so be sure to check that you’ve packed the ID that you’ll need.
+You should always travel with proper identification and paperwork, particularly for airport travel – so be sure to check that you’ve packed the ID that you’ll need.
 Double-check that your driver’s license is up-to-date, as well as your passport if you’re traveling internationally.
 Remember that you’ll need to show your driver’s license if you’re renting a car as well.

-This might seem like last-minute details, but packing should definitely be part of your business travel checklist.
-In the rush of preparing to leave, packing can sometimes be left for the last minute.
+Packing should have its own checklist in addition to your business travel checklist.
+In the rush of preparing to leave, packing can sometimes be left for the last minute, which makes it easier to forget things.
 In such cases, it’s particularly important to make a list of everything you’ll need to pack for your business trip, rather than leaving it to memory.
-A few days before you disembark, start brainstorming items that you’ll need for your job while away, such as electronic files, cell phone charger, meeting agendas and project notes.
+A few days before you disembark, start brainstorming items you’ll need for work while away, such as electronic files, a cell phone charger, meeting agendas and project notes.
 Write them down as soon as you think of them.
 You should also list specific personal items you can’t do without, like travel-sized toiletries and business attire.

 In short, preparation is key to any type of travel, but it’s especially important when you’re getting ready for a business trip.
 Doing the right things before you go can help ensure not only a smoother experience en route to your destination, but more successful business outcomes as well.